surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.8.4 - November 5th, 2023 =
+* Fix: Issue where shop page images would sometimes overflow on mobile in some instances.

 = 2.8.3 - November 3rd, 2023 =
 * Fix: Issue with price selectors without price names not showing product name as fallback.